Twisted quantum doubles are sign problem-free

 Our results suggest a more intricate interplay between topological order and the sign problem.
-Although we have demonstrated the non-necessity of wavefunction positivity and our results are not fine-tuned to commuting projector Hamiltonians, our results do rely heavily on the assumption that the gauge fluxes are frozen, i.e. no term in the Hamiltonian induces a transition to different flux sectors.
-This hints at a potentially more fundamental obstruction to SPF simulations that comes from dynamical properties of the Hamiltonian rather than ground state properties.
-We note that even if such an obstacle exists for realizing certain topological phases in more realistic Hamiltonians, our results still imply that the severity of the sign problem may be parametrically suppressed in the size of the gauge flux gap.
+Although we have demonstrated the non-necessity of wavefunction positivity and our results are not fine-tuned to exactly solvable Hamiltonians, our results do rely heavily on the assumption that the gauge fluxes are frozen, i.e. no term in the Hamiltonian induces a transition to different flux sectors.
+It is unclear whether this constraint is fundamental; if so, it would imply that while there are still intrinsic obstacles to realizing twisted quantum doubles in QMC, these obstacles are more

 A promising direction to explore is the interplay between the sign problem and TQFT data in string-net models~\cite{levin2005}, which give a more general method for constructing TQFTs than gauging SPT states of discrete groups.
-We show in Appendix~\ref{app:stringnet} that Abelian string-net models are SPF.
-The results in the main text suggest that this also applies to non-Abelian TQFTs where the input fusion category is group-like.
-String-net models give a platform where one can study the sign problem in TQFTs beyond group-like fusion categories.
+The correspondence between the TQD models in Section~\ref{sec:explicit} and string-nets shown in~\cite{hu2013a} implies that string-net models of TQDs are SPF.
+However, string-net models give a platform to study the sign problem in TQFTs beyond group-like fusion categories.

 Our results regarding the sign problem in SPT phases may potentially be generalizable beyond group cohomology constructions, in particular for continuous groups.
 The bosonic integer quantum Hall state~\cite{lu2012,senthil2013} is a prototypical example of an SPT in 2+1D protected by a $\UU(1)$ symmetry, for which no known SPF realization is known (we mention a related study of an $\UU(1) \times \UU(1)$ model which is SPF after a non-local duality transformation~\cite{geraedts2013}).
 The possibility of enriching the topological order with additional global symmetries~\cite{barkeshli2019} and searching for SPF models that can access phase transitions to symmetry-broken phases, is also a promising direction for future research.